Heyday, the “Drybar of facials,” is expanding to Los Angeles

-Heyday, which allows you to pop into stores for a quick customized facial, is expanding its reach.
-The beauty service startup already boasts four locations in New York City, and now it’s setting up shop in Los Angeles.
+Heyday, which allows you to pop into stores for a customized facial, is expanding its reach.
+The beauty service startup already boasts five locations in New York City, and now it’s setting up shop in Los Angeles.

 Heyday announced its newest outpost on Beverly and La Brea, which will open in mid-July.
 The centrally located area is near prime retail opportunities, including The Grove, Erewhon, and high-end boutiques.
 It intends to make getting a facial part of one’s shopping experience.